 Many of us feel symptoms of anxiety from time to time.
-For some people, though, anxiety and all of its uncomfortable symptoms are a daily occurrence.
+For some people, though, anxiety and its symptoms, which can be challenging, are a daily occurrence.
 Ongoing anxiety can affect your ability to function at home, school, and work.

 Treating anxiety often involves talk therapy and antidepressant medications.
 Benzodiazepines are another class of medications used to help curb anxiety.
 Two commonly prescribed benzodiazepines are Valium and Xanax.
 These drugs are similar, but not exactly alike.

 Both drugs are used to treat anxiety disorders.
 Xanax also treats panic disorder.

 In addition, Valium treats several other conditions, including: